Source code for optim.parameter

 [docs] def map_to_successor(self, successor: object) -> T: """Apply the map function to the successor based on the successor's id.""" successor_id = id(successor) if successor_id not in self.successor_map_fn: default_map_fn = lambda x: x.data # noqa: E731 return default_map_fn(self) return self.successor_map_fn[successor_id](self)

-[docs] def add_successor_map_fn(self, successor: object, map_fn: Callable): """Add or update a map function for a specific successor using its id.""" self.successor_map_fn[id(successor)] = map_fn
+[docs] def add_successor_map_fn(self, successor: object, map_fn: Callable): """Add or update a map function of the value for a specific successor using its id. succssor will know the value of the current parameter.""" self.successor_map_fn[id(successor)] = map_fn

 [docs] def check_if_already_computed_gradient_respect_to(self, response_id: str) -> bool: from_response_ids = [g.from_response_id for g in self.gradients] return response_id in from_response_ids

-[docs] def add_gradient(self, gradient: "Parameter"): if gradient.param_type != ParameterType.GRADIENT: raise ValueError("Cannot add non-gradient parameter to gradients list.") if gradient.from_response_id is None: raise ValueError("Gradient must have a from_response_id.") self.gradients.append(gradient)
+[docs] def add_gradient(self, gradient: "Gradient"): # if gradient.param_type != ParameterType.GRADIENT: # raise ValueError("Cannot add non-gradient parameter to gradients list.") if gradient.from_response_id is None: raise ValueError("Gradient must have a from_response_id.") start_order = len(self.gradients) gradient.order = start_order self.gradients.add(gradient) # sort the gradients by the data_id, response_component_id, and score self.sort_gradients()

 [docs] def set_predecessors(self, predecessors: List["Parameter"] = None): if predecessors is None: self.predecessors = set() else: for pred in self.predecessors: if not isinstance(pred, Parameter): raise TypeError( f"Expected a list of Parameter instances, got {type(pred).__name__}, {pred}" ) self.predecessors = set(predecessors)